Old Square Tax Chambers is an elite set whose members are among the best regarded tax barristers in practice.

 RECENT NEWS & EVENTS

-The seminar is to be held from 4.00 pm to 6.15 pm in The Old Hall, Lincoln’s Inn.
+The seminar is to be held from 4.00 pm to 6.15 pm in the Jupiter Suite, Radisson Blu Hotel Bristol, Broad Quay, Bristol, BS1 4BY and the timetable will be as follows:

 Please let us know if you wish to attend by emailing email@example.com and do feel free to inform any colleagues who might be interested in joining us.

-For more information, including how to register for the seminars, please click here.
+For more information, including how to register for the conference , please click here.